GovReady/CommonMark-py-Extensions/README.rst

 * The html_inline and html_block nodes are not supported and will raise a ValueError exception.
 * Images are rendered as "[image]" plus their alt text.
 * The CommonMarkToCommonMarkRenderer is pretty good but is not complete.
-It also has some additional limitations: lists next to each other may be combined, the loose/tight distinction of lists is not captured in output.
+It also has some additional limitations: it over-zealously backslash-escapes punctuation characters because it can't tell when it would be safe to not do so, lists next to each other may be combined, the loose/tight distinction of lists is not captured in output.

 Testing: